 The course offerings and schedules are designed to allow working students to pursue this master of science degree on a part-time basis.
 Full-time students can complete the program in three terms (12 months).
-Course topics include: technology assessment, ethics of technology utilization, standards and regulations, product development and the environment of healthcare delivery.
+Course topics include: technology assessment, ethics of technology utilization, standards and regulations, intellectual property, product development and the environment of healthcare delivery.

 See the Graduate School of Management Bulletin's transfer of credit policy regarding maximum business course transfer limits and requirements.